pixie-io/pixie-demos/custom-k8s-metrics-demo/README.md

 # Pixie Custom Kubernetes Metrics Demo

 Autoscale the number of pods in your Kubernetes deployment based on request throughput, without any code changes.
+[Horizontal Pod Autoscaling with Custom Metrics in Kubernetes](https://blog.px.dev/autoscaling-custom-k8s-metric) is the accompanying blog post for this demo.

 ## What is this demo?